lzhalloran/t3a2-a-full-stack-app-part-a/README.md

 Story ID: User-13

 #### User Story Statement
-As a user I want to be able to join discussions by commenting on posts.
+As a user I want to be able to join discussions by commenting on posts

 #### Criteria
+- User ability to interacte with post
 - User ability to comment on posts/join discussion

 #### Dependencies
+- Create a comment button for posts
+- Create a page that shows all comments for the post

 #### Revision History for User-13
 Version 1: ...